 Extension cords are a common cause of electrical fires.
 They are not designed or intended as a substitute for permanent wiring applications and should only be used temporarily.
 If extension cords are being used permanently, these should be discontinued immediately and replaced with permanently installed hardwiring designed to meet the most recent edition of the Canadian Electrical Code.
 Attention should be paid to extension cords as they can also present a tripping hazard.

 Fire Safety Practices

-To ensure the fire sprinkler system is fully operational and within proper specs, we recommend having a qualified contractor test and inspect the entire system annually.
+To ensure the fire sprinkler system is fully operational and within proper specs, have a qualified contractor test and inspect the entire system annually.

-Annually servicing fire extinguishers through a certified contractor or company is an essential component of any ongoing preventative maintenance program.
+Annually servicing fire extinguishers through a certified contractor or company are essential to any ongoing preventative maintenance program.

 Fire Monitoring System

-To ensure that all fire alarms are functioning correctly and will be able to detect fires in the event of emergencies, we recommend having the system serviced and inspected on an annual basis by a qualified contractor or company.
+Ensure that all fire alarms are functioning correctly and can detect fires in emergencies.
+We recommend having the system serviced and inspected annually by a qualified contractor or company.

 Smoking Best Practices

-Cigarettes are one of the leading causes of fires losses.
-If the condo corporation does allow smoking on condo grounds, we recommend putting as much distance between the building(s)and the designated smoking area as possible and installing proper metal cigarette butt disposal containers.
+Cigarettes are one of the leading causes of fire losses.
+Suppose the condo corporation does allow smoking on condo grounds.
+In that case, we recommend putting as much distance between the building(s)and the designated smoking area as possible and installing proper metal cigarette butt disposal containers.

-All flammable liquids should be stored in a designated area away from exits and ignitions sources.
+All flammable liquids should be stored in a designated area away from exits and ignition sources.
 The storage area should be fire-rated, such as a metal flammable storage cabinet.